SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 currently-available amount of material in a Level facility.

 For example, a gasoline station stores gas (petrol) in large tanks.
-Tankers increase, and refueled cars decrease, the amount of gas in the station's storage tanks.
+Tankers increase, and refuelled cars decrease, the amount of gas in the station's storage tanks.
 Both getting amounts and putting amounts may be subjected to reneging_ like requesting amounts from a Resource.